Chul0/Calorie-Tracker-BE/README.md

 **Calorie tracker is an app that helps users to keep track of their daily calorie intake.**

 ## About this app
 How much you eat matters more than what you eat when it comes to losing weight or building muscles.
-It is imperative to keep track of daily calorie intake and macro nutrients(Carbs, Fat, Protein).
+It is vital to keep track of daily calorie intake and macro nutrients(Carbs, Fat, Protein).
 With this app, tracking food is fast and easy with this app.

 ## Wireframes
 ![1](./WIREFRAME/1.png)